 How about 4 free nights in nice hotels?
 There is a great credit card offer that I’ve certainly taken advantage of… and you should too.
 If you’re financially responsible.

-You simply need to apply for this credit card and you’ll get 20,000 SPG Starpoints, which can be exchanged for 4 free nights (no need to pay tax) in very decent hotels (or 2-3 nights in more luxurious hotels if you prefer) or transferred to Air Canada Aeroplan Miles for 25,000 miles, which is a free flight anywhere in North America (you’ll need to pay taxes though).
+You simply need to apply for this credit card and you’ll get 20,000 SPG Starpoints, which can be exchanged for 4 free nights (no need to pay any taxes or fees) in very decent hotels (or 2-3 nights in more luxurious hotels if you prefer) or transferred to Air Canada Aeroplan Miles for 25,000 miles, which is a free flight anywhere in North America (you’ll need to pay taxes though).

 I don’t want to read the whole thing, I just want the link to the card.

-As a footnote, there already are a lot of resources out there to tell you how travel hacking can be used for luxury travel (5-star hotels and business-class flights), but that’s not really our style.
+As a footnote, there already are a lot of resources out there to tell you how Travel Hacking can be used for luxury travel (5-star hotels and business-class flights), but that’s not really our style.
 We prefer to travel more often.
-So we aim to become Canada’s destination for travel hacking tips aimed at people who want to use these techniques to travel more often, not more luxuriously.
+So we aim to become Canada’s destination for Travel Hacking tips aimed at people who want to use these techniques to travel more often, not necessarily more luxuriously.